Skip to content

 2. Placed the blank product card into an empty flexbox (that we named 'Products List')

-3. With the parent flexbox selected, turned on Repeat Items and bound the Items property to our list of products data
+3. With the parent flexbox selected, turned on Repeat Children and bound Children to our products data

 4. Styled the list so it appeared as desired